mysugarape/quansheng-uv-k5-mod-collection/Accessoires/Stand/readme.md

 Quansheng Stand/Mount

-this is a stand/mount i designed for the Quansheng Radio.
-At this time the Files are not released to public.
+this is a stand/mount i designed for the Quansheng UV-5K Radio, but should fit to all Quansheng radios.
+For now the files are not released to public.